JFtechOfficial/ultimate-ambilight-setup/README.md

 </details>

 ### Requirements
-* A Raspberry Pi 2 or 3
+* A Raspberry Pi 2, 3 or 3+
-* A microSD card with an OS installed ([OSMC](https://osmc.tv/download/) is suggested)
+* A microSD card with an OS already up and running ([OSMC](https://osmc.tv/download/) is suggested)

-You can install and configure [hyperion](https://hyperion-project.org) now or after the installation step (installation and configuration via [HyperCon](https://hyperion-project.org/wiki/HyperCon-Information) is suggested).
+Make sure you have [hyperion](https://hyperion-project.org) installed and configured. (installation and configuration via [HyperCon](https://hyperion-project.org/wiki/HyperCon-Information) is suggested).

 ## 💾 Installation
-Open a terminal window on your Raspberry Pi or connect via SSH (use the Terminal app on MacOS/Linux, download [PuTTY](https://www.putty.org) on Windows) and run this command:
+Open a terminal window on your Raspberry Pi or connect via SSH (use the Terminal app on MacOS/Linux, or download [PuTTY](https://www.putty.org) on Windows) and run this command:
 ```shell
 wget https://raw.githubusercontent.com/JFtechOfficial/ultimate-ambilght-setup/master/install.sh
 ```